pmatos/darwin/CONTRIBUTING.md

-# Contributing to Frog
+# Contributing to Darwin

-Interested in improving Frog?
+Interested in improving Darwin?
 Great!

 # One-time setup

-1. At https://github.com/greghendershott/frog click the `Fork` button.
+1. At https://github.com/pmatos/darwin click the `Fork` button.

 2. `git clone` your forked repo to your computer.

 3. Run `make install`.
-This installs a few Racket packages needed by Frog.
-Also it lets you run Frog just like normal users do: `raco frog`.
+This installs a few Racket packages needed by Darwin.
+Also it lets you run Darwin just like normal users do: `raco darwin`.

 # Ongoing development